OUTPERFORM: The act of producing better results in a particular situation than others have done.

 Supply & Demand Rule #1

-Here is a 110-year view of the U.S. Stock Market.
-It clearly shows that the Market benefits from multi-year periods of dramatically-rising prices called ‘Secular’ Bull Markets, followed by multi-year periods during which the Market suffers big hits and goes nowhere overall.
+This 110-year view of the U.S. Stock Market clearly shows that the Market benefits from multi-year periods of dramatically-rising prices called ‘Secular’ Bull Markets, followed by multi-year periods during which the Market suffers big hits and goes nowhere overall.
 These are called ‘Secular’ Bear Markets, and we are currently in one of those periods.

 In Secular Bull Markets, demand is clearly and conspicuously in control - whereas in Secular Bear Markets, supply and demand fight a see-saw battle, with each gaining the upper-hand for periods of time.